 A Conservation Area is an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
 The Planning (Listed Buildings and Conservation Areas) Act 1990 sets out the special planning controls that apply to conservation areas.

 There are 24 conservation areas in the Torbay.

 In addition to normal planning requirements certain additional controls apply in conservation areas.
-The permitted development rights are more limited and tree work applications are required for works to non protected trees over a certain size.
+The permitted development rights are more limited and tree work applications are required for works to trees over a certain size.
 Conservation Area Consent is required for certain demolition works even if planning permission would not normally be necessary.